 Trauma Therapy in New York

-At My AP Therapy, we offer trauma-informed therapy that helps you feel safer in your body, your relationships, and your day-to-day life — without pushing you to relive what you’re not ready to revisit.
+Trauma shapes how you experience the world long after the original events have passed.
+You may feel constantly on edge, emotionally numb, easily overwhelmed, or disconnected — even when life looks fine from the outside.
+At My AP Therapy, we offer IFS-trained, trauma-informed therapy that helps you feel safer in your body, your relationships, and your daily life — without pushing you to relive what you're not ready to revisit.
+Virtual therapy available across New York.

 What Trauma Can Look Like